 Philosophy is an examination of the reasoning behind our views on a wide range of big topics, such as how one should live, what humans can know and the nature of reality.
 It challenges many of our assumptions about what we know and how we should live.
 It is concerned with how different views of the world clash or fit together, and with how different perspectives – moral, scientific, religious, metaphysical, personal – may be reconciled.

-Our lecturers are world-leading experts in a wide variety of philosophical topics, their particular strengths lie in moral philosophy and philosophy of the mind and language.
+Our lecturers are experts in a wide variety of philosophical topics, their particular strengths lie in moral philosophy and philosophy of the mind and language.
 You will also have the chance to study non-Western philosophies, especially Indian philosophy.

 A lively and friendly department awaits you.
 There is always lots going on, both academically and socially — weekly visiting speakers, a thriving, student-run Philosophy Society and opportunities for work placements and study abroad.